Seattle VAWA Attorney

 You must understand that domestic abuse can happen in countless ways to the most loving of people.
 If you are a foreign national that is being controlled by abusive tactics involving threats of calling Immigration and Customs Enforcement (ICE) or having your immigration papers and passports taken away, or by physical violence, you have options.

 At ZafiroLaw, we are a Seattle-based law practice that has extensive experience helping clients petition for green cards under VAWA.
-If you think you may qualify, we encourage you to give us a Seattle VAWA attorney from our team a call.
-You can reach us at (206) 547-9906.
+If you think you may qualify, we encourage you to contact us.
+Give a Seattle VAWA attorney from our team a call at (206) 547-9906.
 We serve communities throughout Snohomish County and King County, Washington.